Prisma AIRS AI Runtime for Private Clouds

 4. Create an ISO image and boot up the private cloud VM from this `ISO` image.
 This automatically bootstraps the parameters you provided.

-4. Manage AI Runtime Security: Network intercept deployed in private clouds and configure interfaces, zones, security policy rules, and routers.
+4. Manage Prisma AIRS AI Runtime: Network intercept deployed in private clouds.
+See here to configure interfaces, zones, security policy rules, and routers in private cloud.
 Refer to the configurations for the firewalls managed by Strata Cloud Manager or managed by Panorama.

 Verify Bootstrap Completion